 - The Script, Shotlist and Schedule

 Pre-production involves all of the steps we take before we actually film your video.
 We start with Concept Development, or identifying the type of video we’ll be creating for you.
-This can vary from documentary video, to training video or face-to-camera addresses.
-We also answer questions like, “will it contain animation?”, and “what will the tone and style of the video be?”
+This can vary from documentary video to training video or face-to-camera addresses.
+We also answer questions like, “Will it contain animation?”, and “What will the tone and style of the video be?”

 Create a Script